cars10/elasticvue/README.md

 cons

-* Seems to be unmaintained
+* seems to be unmaintained
 * no pagination or sort functionality while browsing data
 * no error handling or information to help users
 * not all installation methods working for newest version of elasticsearch (docker image for example)